 The list keeps going, and new disruptors are entering the market every day.
 Entire sectors are being disrupted by new technology.
 Additive manufacturing (3D Printers) are completely altering the landscape of the lifeblood of America, the manufacturing industry.
 The image of the “dirty factory” is disappearing.
 Shop floor workers with dirt and metal shavings under their fingernails are slated to be replaced by autonomous robots and vehicles, 3D printers and lasers, and augmented reality systems that can put you on the shop floor to manage your inventory, even when you are sitting at home.
 The factory worker transforms into the technology manager, keeping the flow of connected “things” at work.

-I just returned from IMTS (#IMTS2016), and the shift in focus was mind-blowing to many, and expected to some.
+This was apparent during my last visit to IMTS, the massive manufacturing event held in Chicago.
+While the shift in focus was mind-blowing to many, some are already living it.
 Sections of exhibitor space dedicated to robots that could replace multiple human workers, and attendees watched in amazement as these intelligent machines detached and reattached various arm extensions, adapting to the task at hand.
 Depending on the role of the person watching, the spectrum of reaction ran from sheer awe to personal concern, and with understandable reason.
 The factory worker of the future is expected to understand technology and the basics in directing an intelligent robot.
 Coding experience could fast become a requirement for many who are employed on America’s factory floors.

 A recent study estimates that 3.5 million manufacturing jobs will be created over the next decade, and 2 million of them will go unfulfilled or will be filled by an under-qualified candidate.
 To the industry serving as the backbone of America, this is incredibly concerning.